County of Lippe: Promotion to county, Reformation

 Simon V died in 1536.
 His son Bernhard VIII (1536-1563) was a minor and was entrusted to three legal guardians - two Catholics and one Protestant.
 However, Jobst II of Hoya, one of the Catholic guardians, converted to Protestantism in 1525.
 In response to Anabaptist activity, Philip encouraged a religious renewal in Lippe at the beginning of 1538.
 Following a series of five assemblies at Cappel, the cities and nobility decided to introduce a Protestant church order for Lippe, which was completed on 15 September 1538.
 Lippe was caught up in the Schmalkaldic War (1546-1547), in which the Protestant side was defeated.

 The second stage of the reformation in Lippe, the conversion to Calvinism, was the personal work of Simon VI (1563-1613), one of Lippe's most influential and effective rulers.
 Multifaceted and curious, he probably mastered most aspects of contemporary scholarship, as shown by Tycho Brahe's gift to him of a magnificent copy of his star catalogue, Astronomiae instauratae mechanica.
 The Count's extensive library was the basis of the modern Lippe State Library.
-The Emperor intrusted him with many diplomatic missions.
+The Emperor entrusted him with many diplomatic missions.

 Theologically, Simon VI inclined towards Calvinism, which was spreading in the Palatinate, Saxony, and neighbouring Hesse.
 He increasingly encouraged the faith in Hesse as well.
 "The... methods by which the general resistance was broken were good debating, instruction, admonition, removal from office, and employment of Reformed priests."
 The conversion of Lippe to Calvinism is generally dated to 1605, when Simon VI first took the reformed eucharist (with wine and bread rather than wafers).
 Simon's efforts failed to sway the city of Lemgo, which remained Lutheran.
 This led to a long, bitter conflict, which continued under Simon's successors and even saw Lemgo attack the county's castle at Brake.
 Finally, the conflict was ended by the Röhrentruper Recess in 1617, which allowed Lemgo to remain Lutheran.